 - Cost savings: On-premises data centers themselves are extremely expensive to build and operate, requiring staff, servers, and hardware, networking, floor space, power, and cooling.
 (This comparison site provides hard dollar data on many data center elements.)
 When your data warehouse lives in the cloud, the operating expense in each of these areas is eliminated or substantially reduced.

-- Simplicity: Cloud data warehouse resources can be accessed through a browser and activated with a payment card.
+- Simplicity: Cloud-based data warehouse resources can be accessed through a browser and activated with a payment card.
 Fast self-service removes IT middlemen and democratizes access to enterprise data.

-In my next post, I’ll do a quick review of additional benefits and then dive into data migration.
-If you’d like to read all the details about the benefits, techniques, and challenges of migrating your data warehouse to cloud, download the Eckerson Group white paper, “Jump-Start Your Cloud Data Warehouse: Meeting the Challenges of Migrating to the Cloud.“
+In my next post, I’ll do a quick review of additional benefits of a cloud-based data warehouse and then dive into data migration.
+If you’d like to read all the details about the benefits, techniques, and challenges of migrating your data warehouse to cloud, download the Eckerson Group white paper, “Jump-Start Your Cloud Data Warehouse: Meeting the Challenges of Migrating to the Cloud.”